 Europe’s knowledge economy and society is advancing fast.
 More than ever a more diverse workforce in Science, Technology, Engineering and Mathematics (STEM) is needed to keep up the pace of change.
 To attract more girls and boys to these fields of study, formal and informal education play a key role.
 In the Hypatia Project science centres and museums work together with schools, industries and academics to promote gender inclusive STEM education and communication.

-Hypatia is a EU Horizon 2020 funded project to develop a theoretical framework on gender inclusive STEM education and to produce, test and promote a toolkit with practical solutions and modules for schools, businesses and science centres and museums across Europe.
+Hypatia is an EU Horizon 2020 funded project that aims to develop a theoretical framework on gender inclusive STEM education and to produce, test and promote a toolkit with practical solutions and modules for schools, businesses and science centres and museums across Europe.

 Our campaign “Expect Everything” extends the Science it’s a Girl Thing campaign and inspires teenagers all across Europe reflecting the spirit of STEM.